War-Keeper/ClassMateBot/docs/PinMessage/pin.md

 # How to run it?
 (Small Example)
 Let's say that you are in the server that has the Classmate Bot active and online.
-All you have to do is enter the command 'pin' pass in all the parameters as a space seperated inputs in the following order: tagname, link of the message, description
+All you have to do is enter the command 'pin' pass in all the parameters as a space seperated inputs in the following order: tagname, link of the message, description.
 ```
 $pin TAGNAME LINK DESCRIPTION
 $pin HW https://discordapp.com/channels/139565116151562240/139565116151562240/890813190433292298 HW8 reminder